-Your journey will begin in New York City, where you’ll meet the other members of your group.
-Then you’ll travel together with your group leader to the Seychelles Airport, near the capital city of Victoria.
-You’ll be welcomed by local staff or volunteers who will bring you to an orientation where you’ll dive straight into the details of your volunteer project.
+Your journey will begin in New Your City, where you’ll meet the other members of the group.
+Then you’ll travel together with your group leader to the airport at Praslin Island.
+You’ll be welcomed by local staff who will bring you to an orientation where you’ll dive straight into the details of your volunteer project.
 As you take in the natural beauty of this pristine destination, you may have the chance to taste some tropical fruits or munch on local dishes like coconut fish curry.

 Under the guidance of experienced staff and volunteers, you’ll spend most of your time in the forests and on the beaches of Curieuse Island.
-You and your group will get involved in conservation efforts for endangered plant and animal colonies, including flora re-vegetation, beach clean-ups, and environmental education classes.
-Your volunteer work will likely focus on planting and protecting Mangrove trees and Coco de Mer palm trees, which are a beautiful and unique part of the island environment.
-You may also survey local wildlife like the giant tortoise or paradise flycatcher bird.
+You and your group will get involved in conservation efforts for endangered plant and animal species, including flora re-vegetation, beach clean-ups, and environmental education classes.
+Your volunteer work will likely focus on surveying Mangrove trees and Coco de Mer palm trees, which are a beautiful and unique part of the island environment.
+You may also survey local wildlife like the giant tortoise.

-As you participate in various educational campaigns and activities, you’ll get to explore the islands and experience different volunteer field techniques.
-The data you collect will be passed on to the Seychelles Ministry of Environment and other local NGO’s, and is critical to their ongoing efforts to conserve and protect the natural habitat of these stunning islands.
+As you participate in various educational campaigns and activities, you’ll get to explore the islands and experience different research techniques.
+The data you collect will be passed on to the Seychelles National Parks Authority and other local NGO’s, and is critical to their ongoing efforts to conserve and protect the natural habitat of these stunning islands.

 As you work to protect the island’s natural beauty, you’ll also have time to relax and soak up the tranquility of Curieuse’s palm-fringed beaches.
-Your volunteer work will take place for 5-6 days of the week; on the weekend, your activities may include hiking to the top of Mount Curieuse to take in the stunning panorama, or going snorkeling by the Ile Cocos Marine National Park, where you can swim by the coral reef.
-You and your group could also visit the neighboring island of Praslin, where you’ll find the Vallee de Mai, a palm forest that has remained largely unchanged since prehistoric times.
+Your volunteer work will take place for 5-6 days of the week.
+On the weekend, your activities may include exploring Praslin, visiting Anse Lazio to take in the stunning panorama, or going snorkeling on the coral reef.
+You and your group could also visit the Vallee de Mai, a palm forest and UNESCO world heritage site that has remained largely unchanged since prehistoric times.
 In fact, the Vallee de Mai was thought by some early explorers to be the original Garden of Eden!
 No matter what you do, you’ll get to spend plenty of time on the island’s famous white sand beaches.

 "Life-changing" is hard to describe, yet it’s nearly always the first thing that AFSers say when asked about their experience abroad.